jboadas/python-emacs.d/README.md

-# python-emacs.d
+# emacs

-My Python emacs
+This emacs configuration is tuned up to use Python.